Asajj Ventress: Video games

-Ventress appears in several Star Wars: The Clone Wars video game spin-offs, including as a playable character in The Clone Wars - Lightsaber Duels and Lego Star Wars III: The Clone Wars, and as a boss in The Clone Wars - Jedi Alliance and The Clone Wars - Republic Heroes.
-Nika Futterman reprises her role as Ventress in all these games.
+Ventress has appeared in several video games based on Star Wars: The Clone Wars, using her design from the animated series.
+She is a playable character in The Clone Wars – Lightsaber Duels and Lego Star Wars III: The Clone Wars, and a boss in The Clone Wars – Jedi Alliance and The Clone Wars – Republic Heroes.
+Nika Futterman reprises her role as Ventress across all of her video game appearances.